saas-EcoHub/EcoHub/README.md

 EcoHub is a promotion and refer code sharing website to provide Columbia students more access to valid promo and refer codes.

+## ILLUSTRATION

+This is an illustration for like and dislike feature.
+We don't think it problematic as likes, dislikes and unlike are 3 different operations.
+For example, clicking dislike on a promo with "1" like is to send it to -1 rather than 0, as it shows user's dislike about certain object, not merely undoing the previous like behavior.
+So the result should be -1.
+When user only wants to undo the previous behavior, he or she can just click the previous corresponding control.
+For example, click the clicked like control to make the count minus 1 or click the clicked dislike control to make the count plus 1.

+## TODO

+- rspec of register and login and the corresponding controller
+- rspec of session controller and application controller
+- rspec of comments and replies and the corresponding controller
+- cucumber of comments and replies
+- rspec of like and dislike on comments and replies and the corresponding controller
+- cucumber of like and dislike on comments and replies

 ## Team Members